 There is a benefit in presenting your skill set to not only recruiters and potential employers, but also an ‘internal network’ – co-workers and supervisors – and an ‘external network’ – partners and clients.
-As I talk about ‘presenting’ a skill set, I want to clarify that there are many ways to present a skill.
+As I talk about presenting a skill set, I want to clarify that there are many ways to present a skill.
 (Feel free to read more about them on the website: www.skillsbasedapproach.com.)
-I strongly advocate utilizing skill sets because they can represent your functional capabilities to everyone in your target audience.
+I strongly advocate utilizing skill sets because they represent your functional capabilities to everyone in your target audience.
 Skills are universally defined (for the most part) and portable across platforms and their competencies are measurable.

 It is advantageous to have your skill set accessible to your co-workers – what you ‘bring to the table’.
 The biggest benefit comes when you work on a team, where everyone knows the skill set of each member.
 Moreover, the level of expertise and validations of the skills are also known.
 This greatly improves the team’s productivity in three ways.
 First, there is quick familiarity.
-Team members spend a few hours reviewing each other’s skill set so they have some idea of each other’s contribution should be.
+Team members spend a few hours reviewing each other’s skill set so they have some idea of what each other’s contribution should be.
 Otherwise, without reviewing skill sets, it often takes weeks for teams to really get to know each other’s functional value.
 Second, it is an accurate portrayal.
-Skill assessments and validations that accompany the presentation of a skill set should properly portray skill competencies.
+Skill assessments and validations that accompany the presentation of a skill set properly portray skill competencies.
 Unfortunately, the way teams function today is often ‘trial and error’.
 Third, it can help teams become more horizontal.
 An awareness of each other’s skill sets removes communication barriers, so members feel on more equal status.
 There may be less need to have a ‘formal leadership’ or direction.

 To present your skill set to co-workers, you should keep your skill set current in your LinkedIn profile and utilize a personal website.
 I suggest a personal website because it gives you more flexibility to share your skill set in different ways.